hellosct1/screensaver-webextensions/README.md

 ## Introduction

-The "Screen Saver WebExtensions" offers three different animations, inspired of the universe demoscene and one of them, you will be able to customize it from the settings screen.
+The "Screen Saver" is a screen saver simulator that offers three different animations, inspired by the universe of the demoscene, one of which is customizable from the settings screen.

 ## Goal

-The purpose of the extension is to display an animated screen at any time, from your Firefox browser without having to lock your session.
+The purpose of the extension is to display an animated screen at any time, from your browser without having to lock your session.

 For this, a single button, represented by an icon, ![Screenshot](screenshots/icon.png "icône pour lancer l'animation") to launch the animation.
 It is positioned in the toolbar.